The Pittsburgh Press

-The Pittsburgh Press (formerly The Pittsburg Press and originally The Evening Penny Press) was a major afternoon daily newspaper published in Pittsburgh, Pennsylvania, from 1884 to 1992.
-At one time, the Press was the second largest newspaper in Pennsylvania, behind only The Philadelphia Inquirer.
+The Pittsburgh Press, formerly The Pittsburg Press and originally The Evening Penny Press, was a major afternoon daily newspaper published in Pittsburgh, Pennsylvania, for over a century, from 1884 to 1992.
+At the height of its popularity, the Press was the second-largest newspaper in Pennsylvania behind The Philadelphia Inquirer.
 For four years starting in 2011, the brand was revived and applied to an afternoon online edition of the Pittsburgh Post-Gazette.

-Early history
+History

+19th century

 The history of the Press traces back to an effort by Thomas J. Keenan Jr. to buy The Pittsburg Times newspaper, at which he was employed as city editor.
 Joining Keenan in his endeavor were reporter John S. Ritenour of the Pittsburgh Post, Charles W. Houston of the city clerk's office, and U.S. Representative Thomas M. Bayne.

 After examining the Times and finding it in a poor state, the group changed course and decided to start a new penny paper in hopes that it would flourish in a local market full of two- and three-cent dailies.
 The first issue appeared on June 23, 1884.

 A corporation was formed, with Bayne as the largest shareholder.

-Originally The Evening Penny Press, the title changed to The Pittsburg Press on October 19, 1887.
+Initially called The Evening Penny Press, the newspaper's name changed to The Pittsburg Press on October 19, 1887.
 The paper referred to the city as "Pittsburg" until August 1921, when the letter 'h' was added.

+20th century

 In 1901, Keenan, who had by then gained financial and editorial control of the paper, sold out to a syndicate led by Oliver S. Hershman.
 Hershman remained the controlling owner until selling to the Scripps-Howard chain in 1923.

-Joint operating agreement

 In 1961, the Press entered into a Joint Operating Agreement (JOA) with the competing Pittsburgh Post-Gazette.
 The Post-Gazette had previously purchased and merged with the Hearst Corporation's Pittsburgh Sun-Telegraph leaving just itself and the much larger Pittsburgh Press.

-The JOA was to be managed by the Pittsburgh Press owners (E. W. Scripps Company) as the Press had the more extensive circulation and was the stronger of the two papers.

-Under the JOA, the Post-Gazette became a 6-day morning paper, and the Pittsburgh Press became a 6-day afternoon paper in addition to publishing the sole Sunday paper.
+The agreement was to be managed by the owners of the Pittsburgh Press, E. W. Scripps Company, since the Press had the larger circulation and brand identity.
+Under the agreement, the Post-Gazette became a six-day morning paper, and the Pittsburgh Press became a six-day afternoon paper in addition to publishing the only Sunday newspaper in Pittsburgh.